 First, I usually make a diagnosis, know the current skills of the student, to understand where and what I can contribute the most to their development.

 Then I start to apply some exercises to gradually expand the possibilities of what I noticed that I need to invest more in the student or that he particularly and consciously wants and has chosen to try to improve.

 The performance usually depends a lot on the student's commitment and dedication to overcome himself.

-I have dedicated myself for the last 24 years to physical and mimic theater, involving a whole body training, vocal and mind training, however with my academic formation I have a horizon of vast possibilities in the field of acting on stage, where I have more experience and practice and I have extensive studies on acting for camera, however I did not dedicate myself so much in professional practice to this field of acting that today I am more interested.
+I have dedicated myself for the last 25 years to physical and mimic theater, involving whole-body training, vocal and mind training, however with my academic formation I have a horizon of vast possibilities in the field of acting on stage, where I have more experience and practice and I have extensive studies on acting for camera, however I did not dedicate myself so much in professional practice to this field of acting that today I am more interested.

 I started learning professionaly from an early age at 18.
 I was invited to be a drama teacher at a public high school.
 So, I decided to go to the performing arts faculty at the Federal University of Brazil and later I went back to the academy to guarantee my master's degree in theater.
 I came to the United States thinking about continuing my academic studies in a possible doctorate, but now I am thinking about investing in acting for camera and trying to reach a new direction in my profession: acting for the cinema.
 After that, I became a publicly and acting theater teacher in a public position for the State of Goias, where I lived in Brazil.
 Since then, my work as an artist went hand in hand with my work as a teacher, advisor, professor and coach.

 Students of all ages, and of different ethnicities, regionalities and nationalities.
 I appreciate the diversity of our Humanity and our different cultures developed throughout the History of the human being on this planet.